 How to Choose Your Work for a Solo Show

-- Choose a body of work that fits together– If you are doing a gallery show, think of a title and theme for your work.
+If you are doing a gallery show, think of a title and theme for your work.
 Make sure all of your pieces can tell a part of your larger story.
 If you are doing a more informal show at a coffee shop or brewery, then you can be a little looser with how things fit together.
-You can skip the title/theme and choose the same color scheme or other consistent design element.
+You can skip the title/theme and choose the same color scheme or other consistent design elements.

 Create an Inventory List